Anthropology (ANTH)

 May Be Stacked With: ANTH A431

-Applies modern biocultural theory - including genetics, epigenetics, growth and development, and evolutionary biology - to highlight current understandings of human phenotypic, gender and sexual variation.
-Explores the historical role that biological anthropology played in the construction of race and gender.
+Applies modern biocultural theory - including genetics, epigenetics, growth and development, and evolutionary biology - to highlight current understandings of human genetic and phenotypic variation.
+Explores the historical role that biological anthropology played in the construction of social hierarchies and cultural concepts of biology.

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.